-The Clinical Support Services Agreement between MDA Holding Spain, S.A. and M.D.
-Anderson Cancer Center Outreach Corporation provides for the operation, by foreign entities over which Outreach will have directorial control, of a cancer center, radiotherapy center and insurance company.
+Approval is also recommended for the execution of the Clinical Support Services Agreement between MDA Holding Spain, S.A. and M.D.
+Anderson Cancer Center Outreach Corporation.
+This Clinical Support Services Agreement provides for the operation, by foreign entities over which Outreach will have directorial control, of a cancer center, radiotherapy center and insurance company.
 The M.D.
 Anderson International name will be sublicensed to all three entities.
+The approval of the Clinical Support Services Agreement is recommended in conjunction with the approval of the Sublicense Agreement between M.D.
+Anderson Cancer Center Outreach Corporation and MDA Holding Spain, S.A.

-The Sublicense Agreement between Outreach and MDA Holding Spain, S.A. provides the following safeguards to the trademarked names owned by the U. T. Board of Regents:
+The Sublicense Agreement provides the following safeguards to the trademarked names owned by the U. T. Board of Regents:

 - a.
 There may be no assignment of the sublicense of the name without the U. T. Board of Regents' approval (Section 14) - b.
 Overall quality control of all operations using the name are monitored by Outreach.
 Certain quality must be maintained or the Agreement may be unilaterally terminated by Outreach (Section 8.1). - c.
 Final approval of all marketing material by the sublicensees will be determined by Outreach with review by the U. T. System Office of General Counsel (Section 8.2) - d.
 The Sublicense Agreement automatically terminates if the Clinical Support Services Agreement terminates (Section 3.4.1) - e.
-The Sublicense Agreement automatically terminates if the U. T. Board of Regents terminates the licensing agreement between the U. T. Board of Regents and Outreach (Section 3.4.2)

-f.
-Sublicenses will be granted only to subsidiaries that are directly controlled by a Holding Company for which Outreach provides two members of the Board of Directors.
-These Directors have irrevocable veto powers over any material transactions of the Holding Company (Section 7.1).
+The Sublicense Agreement automatically terminates if the U. T. Board of Regents terminates the licensing agreement between the U. T. Board of Regents and Outreach (Section 3.4.2) - f.
+Sublicenses will be granted only to subsidiaries that are directly controlled by a holding company for which Outreach provides two members of the Board of Directors.
+These Directors have irrevocable veto powers over any material transactions of the holding company (Section 7.1).